 Click here to view our page on the EO 13795: Implementing an America-First Offshore Energy Strategy and the other changes that have followed the EO.
 For more information on the reforms that followed the Deepwater Horizon disaster, view our 10-year anniversary post here.

-The Trump Administration’s efforts to propose a new 5-year plan are currently on hold pending litigation.
-Lease sales continue under the existing 2017-2022 5-year Lease Program, some information on these sales is included at the bottom of this page.
+The Trump Administration’s efforts to propose a new 5-year plan were halted pending litigation.
+Lease sales continued under the existing 2017-2022 5-year Lease Program, some information on these sales is included at the bottom of this page.
+On June 5, 2020, the 9th Circuit held oral arguments in the case concerning President Trump’s executive order that opened up new areas for leasing.
+The argument is viewable here.

 Jan.
 27, 2015 Pres.
 Obama withdraws certain areas in the Beaufort and Chukchi Seas off the coast of Alaska from consideration for oil and gas leasing.